ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/11_logistic_regression_theory.md

 Logistic Regression has its own set of assumptions, which are different from Linear Regression.

 1.  **Binary Outcome:** The target variable is binary or dichotomous.
 Logistic regression is designed for 2-class problems.
-(For more than two classes, you would use its extension, Softmax Regression).
+    > **What to do if it's violated?**
+    > *   **Use a Multiclass Model:** If your target has more than two categories (e.g., "Low", "Medium", "High"), use a model designed for multiclass classification.
+The direct extension of logistic regression is **Multinomial Logistic Regression** (often called Softmax Regression).
+Other popular choices are Decision Trees, Random Forests, or Gradient Boosting models.

 2.  **Independence of Observations:** The observations in the dataset are independent of each other.
-This is the same as in Linear Regression and is mainly a concern for time-series data.
+This is often violated in time-series data or clustered data.
+    > **What to do if it's violated?**
+    > *   **For Time-Series Data:** Use models specifically designed for sequential data, such as ARIMA, LSTMs, or other Recurrent Neural Networks (RNNs).
+    > *   **For Clustered Data:** (e.g., students from the same school), use models that can account for this dependency, such as mixed-effects models or Generalized Estimating Equations (GEE).

 3.  **Linearity of Log-Odds:** This is the key assumption.
-Logistic Regression does not assume a linear relationship between the features and the target variable (`y`).
-Instead, it assumes a linear relationship between the features and the **log-odds** of the outcome.
-The log-odds is the logarithm of the odds ratio: `log(p / (1-p))`.
+Logistic Regression assumes a linear relationship between the features and the **log-odds** of the outcome.

-4.  **No High Multicollinearity:** The independent variables should not be highly correlated with each other.
-This is the same as in Multiple Linear Regression and can make the model's coefficients unstable and difficult to interpret.
     > **What to do if it's violated?**
+    > *   **Feature Engineering:** Create new features that have a linear relationship with the log-odds.
+This can include polynomial features (e.g., `x^2`), interaction terms (e.g., `x1 * x2`), or other non-linear transformations.
+    > *   **Use a More Complex Model:** Switch to a non-linear classification model like a Support Vector Machine (SVM) with a non-linear kernel (e.g., RBF), a Decision Tree, or a neural network.
+These models can learn complex, non-linear decision boundaries automatically.

+4.  **No High Multicollinearity:** The independent variables should not be highly correlated with each other, as this can make the model's coefficients unstable and hard to interpret.
+    > **What to do if it's violated?**
-    > *   Remove one of the highly correlated features.
+    > *   **Remove One of the Correlated Features:** The simplest solution.
+Keep the one that is more strongly correlated with the target variable.
-    > *   Combine the correlated features into a single new feature.
+    > *   **Combine the Features:** Create a new feature by combining the correlated ones (e.g., create an average).
-    > *   Use regularization (L1 or L2), which is built into many logistic regression implementations.
+    > *   **Use Regularization:** Techniques like Ridge (L2) or Lasso (L1) regression are very effective.
+Most scikit-learn implementations include regularization by default, which helps mitigate the effects of multicollinearity.
 ## 4. How the Model is Trained

 Training is an iterative process where the model "learns" the best parameters ($\theta$) by trying to minimize its prediction error.
 This follows a simple loop: